kappa243/suu_agh/docs/chapters/07_step-by-step.md

 # deployment step by step

+In this chapter there will be shown the logs and console outputs that appear during initialization proces.

 ## Clusters with applications

+Before the OCM is used, we need to have working clusters.
+They are set up as in [chapter 6](06_installation.md).
 After initializing the application clusters on AWS and Azure we can see the services they provide.
+Note that, because the connections and load balancer is on the main cluster, none of the services have any external ip.

 <img src="./../_img/services.png" alt="image" width="800" height="auto">

 Here is the main cluster, that hosts database and loadbalancer.
+It is responsible for balancing load and it is the access point of the application.

 <img src="./../_img/main_cluster.png" alt="image" width="800" height="auto">